bge-barcoding/ibol-europe-gaplist-app/doc/README.md

    - Naturalis Fungi data (Jorinde excel file) - 4.3
    - Westerdijk barcodes - 4.4
    - Nanopore barcodes - 4.5
-   - a (small) part of the BOLD barcodes - 4.1
+   - a part of the BOLD barcodes - 4.1, the one with 'institution_storing' equals to 'Naturalis Biodiversity Center'

 "Other" are all barcodes that are not ARISE.